 Evaporators, cookers and vacuum pans are used to process unrefined food products into a concentrated form by boiling.
 In these processes, vacuum is used to lower the boiling temperature in order to improve the appearance and taste, shorten the cooking time, and reduce energy costs.

-Tobacco packed in bales is so brittle that without proper humidification it would crumble into dust when processed further.
+Tobacco packed in bales is so brittle that without proper humidification, it would crumble into dust when processed further.
 A vacuum pump extracts the air from the bales and replaces it with steam, sometimes supplemented with aromatic substances.

 Tea and spices imported from tropical regions are shipped in bales, which very often contain pests, insects, fungi and bacteria that must be destroyed before further processing can occur.
 This is done by placing the bales in vacuum containers and extracting the air.
 The bales are then injected with steam or a sterilized gas.
+This process helps to condition and sterilize the product, as well as add the proper humidity.